ST. PAUL'S FIRST LETTER TO THE CORINTHIANS

 Paul makes it clear that he, Apollos, and other ministers have behaved responsibly.
 It is the Corinthians extensive pride and immaturity that have caused the factions in the community by exalting one preacher or another above others and also exalting themselves above their ministers.
 That they have been conceited enough to exalt themselves is a charge Paul makes disdainfully in a series of three rhetorical questions and a series of ironic remarks in verses 7-8 concerning their excessive pride.

 Question: What are the three rhetorical questions Paul asks in

 The three questions in verse 7 have theological implications beyond the pride of the Corinthians and concern the spiritual gifts:

 However, the Corinthian boast as though these gifts are theirs through their own efforts and they "possess what they have not received."
 If they have received these charisms, Paul asks, why are they boasting as though it wasn't a gift of grace?

-In cutting irony, Paul names three negative traits that stem from their pride and parallel the three questions:
+In cutting irony, Paul names three negative traits that stem from their pride and parallel these three traits with questions: